christianklisch/ckdb/README.md

 $em->setPrimaryKeys($primkeys);
 ```

-Define foreign keys which you want to use in selection and order functions:
+Define foreign keys which you want to use in selection and order functions.
+Each array value is one field in entitiy 'User'
 ```php
 $forkeys = array(
     'User' => array('id', 'firstname', 'email')